How do I find out whether or not my company is obliged to engage in Conflict Minerals Reporting?

 What ways are there to import data into iPCMP?

-The current version of iPCMP supports import of Excel files that are formatted according to the CFSI standard.
-This is the most commonly used conflict minerals reporting framework. iPCMP also supports the import of XML files according to the IPC1755 data exchange standard.
+The current iPCMP version supports the import of Excel files that are formatted according to the CFSI standard (CMRT).
+This is the most commonly used Conflict Minerals reporting framework. iPCMP also supports the import of XML files according to the IPC1755 data exchange standard.

 How can I get data out of iPCMP?

 Each window in iPCMP has an „Export to Excel“ button so you can export the currently viewed data.
 This also applies to each individual report in the system, no matter how it entered the system and what information it contains.

 How many tiers in the supply chain does iPCMP support?

 There is no limit.

 How does iPCMP protect the confidentiality of my data?

 Protection of intellectual property and data security are a top priority for most iPCMP users.
 That is why the software is configured from the ground up to ensure that you are always in control of what data is shared, and with whom.